Mediation is a voluntary process that offers a safe place for people with disagreements to work together to reach resolution.

 Through facilitative mediation, our impartial mediators can guide co-workers through the toughest challenges of working together.

-The settlement conference mediation is run by a mediator who may either be an attorney or person with substantive knowledge about the issues to be discussed.
-The mediator simply facilitates or guides the negotiations without providing advice or advocating for either party.
+In a settlement conference the mediator will either be an attorney and/or a person with substantive knowledge of the issues involved in the case.
+The mediator facilitates or guides the negotiations without providing advice or advocating for either party.

 Upon request, we file a settlement conference report to the Pierce County Superior Court as proof that the parties have fulfilled their pre-trial requirement.

-We now offer free Tenant & Landlord Conflict Resolution Services!
+We offer free Tenant & Landlord Conflict Resolution Services and are here to help!

 Small Claims mediation is a quick and cost effective way to resolve money-related disputes that two parties have been unable to work out on their own.

 When you choose small claims mediation to settle your lawsuit, you should start by visiting this website.
-The mediation will occur online with our mediators.
+The mandatory mediation will occur online with our mediators at the Center for Dialog & Resolution.
 The court sets your mandatory court date.
 Any agreements reached are voluntary.
 The agreement is binding on both parties, and once the terms of the agreement are fulfilled, the case will be dismissed with no public record of a case.

 Here's an overview of what to expect in small claims mediation.
 (PDF document.